felippeduran/asteroids/README.md

 # Simple Asteroids Project

 This is a simple implementation of the Asteroids game intended to illustrate programming, Unity and general code architecture skills.
-For a high level overview, refer to [TL;DR;](#tldr).
+For a high level overview, refer to [Overview](#overview).
 For details about specific parts of the project, refer to their own sections.

 The game works with a single `Scene` called `ApplicationScene.scene`.
 The entry point for the code is at the `"Bootstrap"` `GameObject`, more specifically the `Bootstrap.cs` `MonoBehaviour`.
 To run the game, just open the scene and hit play.

+> **Important**:
-> **Important**: make sure to build Addressables if running without the Asset Database.
+> * Make sure to build `Addressables` if running without the Asset Database.
+> * This project uses **Git LFS**, make sure to configure it properly.
+> * This project was implemented using **Unity 6000.0.48f1**

-## TL;DR;
+## Overview

 This project demonstrates a scalable game architecture following key principles for long-term maintainability:
 * **Separation of concerns**:
     * Isolation between gameplay and metagame.
-    * Isolation between UI and UnityEngine heavy-weight APIs (like MonoBehavior and Addressables) from the core of the code.
+    * Isolation between UI and UnityEngine heavy-weight APIs (like `MonoBehavior` and `Addressables`) from the core of the code.
 * **Resource management**: Efficient control over memory and resource usages (like not have metagame UI loaded during gameplay and vice-versa).
 * **SOLID principles**: By leveraging abstraction layers and interfaces.
 * **Scalability**: